Pershing Mural: Capstone Phase

 Picasso on the Prairie

-Ready for Tile Installation
+Tile Installation Underway

 The Capstone Phase (Next)

 We need your help to cross the finish line for the final phase of the project – the CAPSTONE Phase, a community connection component to enhance the mural site for visitors and the local community.
-We need to raise $300,000 to achieve the beautiful rendition of the Pershing Mural shown above.
+We need to raise $500,000 to achieve the beautiful rendition of the Pershing Mural shown above.
 Read more about it below.

 Support the Project in its Final Stage